tymish/tymish/README.md

 # Tymish

-Connection string is stored in secret `~/.microsoft/usersecrets/...` Use Environement Variable for PROD release
+Connection string is stored in secret `~/.microsoft/usersecrets/...` Use Environment Variable for PROD release

 ## PostgreSQL